CloudCannon/documentation/_posts/2015-09-21-site-speed-highlight-tags-and-page-list.md

 * Added support for highlight tag in markdown editor.
 This retains the content like a pre tag.
 * Users will need to downgrade before deleting their account to stop accidental deletions
-* New pages list in the *Collections* section.
+* New pages list in the *Explore* section.
 This allows clients to navigate and clone pages
 * Added support for category posts folders.
-Each category is listed in the *Collections* section.
+Each category is listed in the *Explore* section.
 For example, posts in `/cats/_posts` are separated from those inside `/_posts`.
 All drafts remain in `/_drafts/`, upon publishing the category decides where they should go.
 No change will occur if you have all posts in `/_posts`.

 **Fixes:**